 Janet K. Astle, B.S.
-Pharm, Ed.D., R.PhAssistant Dean for Student Services and Assistant Professor
+Pharm, Ed.D., R.PhAssistant Dean For Student Services

 Mylan School of Pharmacy